Desert Ridge Phoenix Real Estate Market Report — August 2026

 - Largest resort in Arizona… the JW Marriott Phoenix Desert Ridge Resort and Spa (950 rooms, 316 acres, two championship golf courses) drives destination tourism and resort-adjacent housing demand inside the master plan.

-- Mayo Clinic Hospital and ASU cancer alliance… 4,500-plus physicians and staff on a 210-acre campus inside Desert Ridge generate steady physician and executive housing demand across all price tiers.
+- Mayo Clinic Hospital and ASU cancer alliance… 4,500 physicians and staff on a 210-acre campus inside Desert Ridge generate steady physician and executive housing demand across all price tiers.

 - Wildfire Golf Club… two championship 18-hole courses (Faldo and Palmer designs) open to the public with daily-fee access, distinct from the equity-club model in North Scottsdale.